mattchx/leadgen-london-landscape/notes/codebaseSummary.md

 ### Recent Significant Changes
 -   **Image Section Relocation**: The hero image will be moved from a background element within the hero section to a separate, visible section immediately following the hero section.
 This aims to improve the clarity of the main CTA and text.
 -   **Dual CTA Implementation**: The new CTA section after Services now offers both "Call Now" (white background, green text) and "Request a Quote via Form" (green background, white text) options, clearly differentiated visually and matching the theme.
+-   **Enhanced CTA in About Section**: The "Request Your Free Quote" button in the About section has been visually enhanced to stand out more.
+-   **Service and Testimonial Visuals**: Image placeholders have been added to the service cards and testimonial sections to improve visual appeal and user engagement.

 ### User Feedback Integration and Its Impact on Development
 -   **CTA Differentiation**: Implemented dual CTAs (phone and form) based on user feedback to clearly differentiate quote request methods.